A person is like a dish. It’s made up of various

 trait.
 Personality traits form and develop the feelings, emotions, sentiments,

-preferences, approaches and attitudes.
-If every person has a possession of
+preferences, approaches, and attitudes.
+If every person has possession of

-almost every trait, why people are different with their feelings and attitudes?
+almost every trait, why are people different in their feelings and attitudes?

 from each other?
-Why people sometimes sound exactly the same?
-Why everybody’s
+Why do people sometimes sound exactly the same?
+Why is everybody

-unique in one’s own way?
+unique in their own way?
 Every person is born with a set of characteristics.
 Then

 one’s mother had, material things around, family background, problems one